isc-projects/bind9/doc/dev/loopmgr.md

 manager, uses locked list to collect new jobs and uv_async() primitive to enqueue the collected jobs onto the event loop.

-## Tasks

-The ``isc_task`` API has been modified to run the tasks directly on the loop manager.
-The new ``isc_job`` and ``isc_async`` APIs are preferred for simple events; the ``isc_task`` API is provided for backward-compatibility purposes and thus is also thread-safe because it uses locking and uv_async() to enqueue events onto the event loop.

 ## Timers

-The ``isc_timer`` API is now built on top of the ``uv_timer_t`` object.
-It has been changed to support only ``ticker`` and ``once`` timers, and now uses ``isc_timer_start()`` and ``isc_timer_stop()`` instead of changing the timer type to ``inactive``.
+The ``isc_timer`` API is built on top of the ``uv_timer_t`` object.
+It supports ``ticker`` and ``once`` timers, and uses ``isc_timer_start()`` and ``isc_timer_stop()`` to start and stop timers.
 The ``isc_timer_t`` object is not thread-safe.

 ## Network Manager

-The network manager has been changed to use the loop manager event loops instead of managing its own event loops.

-The new network manager calls are not thread-safe; all connect/read/write functions MUST be called from the thread that created the network manager socket.
+The network manager is built on top loop manager event loops rather than managing its own event loops.
+Network manager calls are not thread-safe: all connect/read/write functions MUST be called from the thread that created the network manager socket.

 The ``isc_nm_listen*()`` functions MUST be called from the ``main`` loop.

 The general design of Network Manager is based on callbacks.
-An extra care must be taken when implementing new functions because the callbacks MUST be called asynchronously because the caller might be inside a lock and the same lock must be acquired in the callback.
-This doesn't mean that the callback must be always called asynchronously, because sometimes we are already in the libuv callback and thus we can just call the callback directly, but in other places, especially when returning an error, the control hasn't been returned to the caller yet and in such case, the callback must be scheduled onto the event loop instead of executing it directly.
+Callback functions should always be called asynchronously by the network manager, because the caller might be holding a lock, and the callback may try to acquire the same lock.
+So even if a network manager function is able to determine a result immediately, the callback must be scheduled onto the event loop instead of executed directly.